gnl42/jira-testkit/README.md

 - testkit_for_jira_7_6 - JIRA 7.6
 - testkit_for_jira_7_2 - JIRA 7.2 - 7.5

 # Development

 This project requires JDK 8 in order to build without error.
 Maven builds will appear to succeed on JDK 7, but the logs will contain a stacktrace about "unsupported major.minor version 52.0".

-## Continuous Integration ##
-* There is a Bamboo [CI plan](https://jira-bamboo.internal.atlassian.com/browse/JT-TC) on JBAC (only accessible within Atlassian).
-Create any feature branches from this plan.

 ## Releasing ##
 * As there is no Bamboo plan for that you have to release this plugin manually: